microsoft/azure-iot-developer-kit/docs/_communities/01-devkit-painter.md

 last_modified_at: 2018-02-02
 ---

-This article describes how to use Pixcelcraft tool to paint or modify an imported image to display on DevKit screen.
+This article describes how to use Pixcelcraft tool to paint or modify an imported image to display on IoT DevKit screen.
 Kudos to Zhe Li.